digitalocean/sample-laravel/README.md

 This is a sample Laravel application for App Platform.

+**NOTE** This sample repository contains an `.env` file with a pre-generated application key.
+Committing `.env` files with secrets to the same repository that holds the application's source code is _not_ good practice, however, this is done to ensure that _this_ sample repository works out of the box.

 To deploy a Laravel application to App Platform, you will need to set your application key.
 Generate a key by running the following command on your local machine:

 ```